Memphis Chicks (Southern League): Seattle Mariners (1997)

 The Chicks entered into a one-year agreement to partner with the Seattle Mariners in 1997 while plans were underway to relocate the team.
 Memphis' pitchers tossed two no-hitters in their final season.
 The first occurred on April 14 when Ryan Franklin, Scott Simmons, and David Holdridge combined to no-hit the Lookouts in a 4–0 win.
 One week later, in his next start on April 21, Franklin pitched a solo seven-inning no-hit game on the road against the Carolina Mudcats in the first game of a doubleheader, a 6–0 win.
 On September 1, the Chicks played their final game on the road at Chattanooga's Engel Stadium, a 3–0 Memphis win.
 In their final season, the Chicks compiled a 67–72 record and missed out on winning either half of the season.
 Over their 20-year run in Memphis, the team had a composite record of 1,419–1,439.

 With the 1998 arrival of the Memphis Redbirds, a Triple-A Pacific Coast League expansion team, the Southern League Chicks franchise moved to Jackson and became the West Tenn Diamond Jaxx in 1998.
+From 2021 to 2024, the Redbirds honored the Chicks' history by designating Thursday home games as "Retro Nights", where the team played in 1970s-style Chicks pullover jerseys, former players were celebrated, and certain concessions could be purchased at "vintage" prices.

 Season-by-season results

-The Chicks' best season record occurred in 1996, when they finished 81–58 (.583) as an affiliate of the San Diego Padres.
-Their lowest season record was 59–84 (.413) in 1989 as an affiliate of the Kansas City Royals.
-Of the four Major League Baseball teams with which Memphis was affiliated, the Chicks experienced their best record with the Padres from 1995 to 1996.
-The team had a composite regular season record of 149–132 (.530).
-They reached the postseason in both years.
-Conversely, the team's lowest record was with the Seattle Mariners in 1997.
-The Chicks compiled a 67–72 (.482) record and failed to reach the postseason.
+The Chicks' best regular-season record occurred in 1996 when they finished 81–58 (.583).
+Their lowest season record was 59–84 (.413), which they recorded in 1989.
+Of the four Major League Baseball teams with which Memphis was affiliated, they experienced their best record as the Double-A farm club of the San Diego Padres from 1995 to 1996.
+In the two-year affiliation, the Chicks compiled a win–loss record of 149–132 (.530).
+They reached the postseason in both years, going 3–6 (.333), but failed to win a Southern League championship.
+Conversely, Memphis incurred a 67–72 (.482) record in their single season with the Seattle Mariners and did not reach the postseason.
+Over their complete 20-year run, the Chicks won two division titles (1980 and 1990) and one Southern League championship (1990).